pjakiela/ECON460/data1.md

 # Data Analysis Assignment 1

-_Data Assignment 1 is due by 11:00 PM on Septmeber 23._
+_Data Assignment 1 is due by 11:00 PM on Septmeber 23.
+You can submit your finished assignment here._

 ## Overview